sanyaade-webdev/writing/IDEAS.markdown

 * Generate an archives page.
 * Keyboard shortcuts for moving between pages.
 * Allow custom static pages, such as an about page.
-* Configurable layouts for home, post, and archive pages.